migalha212/Tenebris/docs/README.md

 ### Credits Menu
 A simple text-based screen that highlights the individuals who contributed to the development of the game and the purpose behind its creation.
 It provides a straightforward way to acknowledge the team.
 The menu includes a single option to return to the Main Menu, ensuring easy navigation.

+### Pause Menu

+This menu can be opened while in-game.
+It lets you pause your game and gives you some options such as:

+- **Continue** : Unpauses the game.
+- **Restart Level** : Reloads the current level.
+- **Return to the Main Menu** : Goes to Main Menu.

 ### Screen Resizer
 At the game's launch, the code dynamically detects the user's screen resolution to ensure that the game's proportionality remains consistent, regardless of the screen size.
 This approach guarantees that the full game window is always displayed without being cropped or cut off, providing an optimal experience across various screen resolutions.